Yabba has made such a difference, the benefits are immense.

 Ewan was four when he was diagnosed with autism.
 At this point Siobhan and Gordon didn’t know much about Assistance Dogs, or the many ways they can help children with autism to develop and communicate.

 But when a friend of Siobhan’s told her about our Assistance Dog Programme she began to look closer.
 However, at that time our waiting list was closed for new applications because we couldn’t keep up with demand.
 So, Siobhan reluctantly began waiting for the window of opportunity to open.

 About a year later we were able to open our list for new applicants again.
 It was a moment Siobhan remembers well.

 “I’m part of a Facebook group called Autism Mammies.
 There’s nearly 1,500 mothers on it with kids with autism, all just in Ireland.
-One day a message went up on the page that Irish Guide Dogs were accepting Assistance Dog applications again.
+One day a message went up on the page that Irish Guide Dogs for the Blind were accepting Assistance Dog applications again.
 It was like an alert, you know: ‘go, go, go!’
 I got on and put Ewan’s name down immediately!”

 At this point, Ewan was nearly six, the ideal time to start work with an Assistance Dog.

 “Ewan wouldn’t play with other children, not even his cousins.
 He couldn’t.
 He didn’t know how to.
 He found loud or sudden noises really difficult.
 We couldn’t bring him into a public toilet in case someone knocked off a hand dryer.
 And he couldn’t sleep.
 He was always a dreadful sleeper,” Siobhan said.

 “The worst thing was the bolting.
 He’d just run off.
 We couldn’t go to a shopping centre or anything like that.
 The noises would just overwhelm him and he’d take off.